Dear Goose centres – it’s time to change the world!

 When?
 Sunday 15th July from 9AM-5PM Central European Time

 Where?
-Participate from you centre – you will need internet, printer and a computer (printing can probably be done on forehand)
+Participate from you centre – you will need internet and a computer.

 Who?
 Volunteers, employees, friends, guests etc. from your Scout or Guide Centre.